 $7.25 Per Hour Versus $13 – No Comparison in Average Wages

 The federal minimum wage in the US is $7.25 per hour.
 The average salary for a budtender is nearly double $13 per hour.
 Another entry-level position, a trimmer receives $12.50 per hour on average.
 Both these entry-level positions highlight how the highly competitive cannabis job market is convincing people to make a move.
-Again, to hark back to Humiston's comments, the cannabis job market is "a candidate's' market."
+Again, to hark back to Humiston's comments, the cannabis job market is “a candidate's market.”

-It's not just the entry-level positions which are convincing people to move to cannabis.
+It's not just the entry-level positions that are convincing people to move to cannabis.
 A compliance manager in a cannabis position makes $10,000 more in annual salary than in other industries on average.
 A dispensary store manager should expect a pay range between $41,500 and $98,0000.
-On the flip side, a retail store manager should expect a starting salary of $31,000 and to cap out at $64,000.
+On the flip side, a retail store manager should expect a starting salary of $31,000 and cap out at $64,000.
 It pays to work in cannabis.

 With 34 legalized states and at least ten recreational ones, the cannabis sector operates across the majority of the country.
 From seed to sale, cultivators, processors, and retail stores are hiring.
 While the federal government chooses to ignore the influence this sector has on the economic health of the country, they are choosing to ignore the facts.
 Ask any of the 211,000 people countrywide who currently work directly with cannabis – these numbers don't lie.